olsonjeffery/p2d/README.md

 #### Current Capability

-- Load and keep a `p2dux::gfx::TextureSheet`, whose input is defined `p2d::sprite::SpriteSheet` in memory from a `.bmp` file on the filesystem
+- Load and keep a `p2dux::gfx::TextureSheet`, whose input is defined by `p2d::sprite::SpriteSheet`, in memory from a `.bmp` file on the filesystem
 - A `TextureSheet` can draw a portion of itself, as defined in `p2d::sprite::SpriteSheet`, to the screen
 - A `World<T>` data structure, consisting of a number of `Zone`s, `Portal`s and `Payload`s
 - Some utility API around interacting with the above items for the purpose of field-of-view discovery and drawing-to-the-screen